 Through our various platforms, including our website, our YouTube channel, our podcast, or our webinars, we offer specific information that is useful to people at particular stages.
 For example:

 - People Facing Government Investigations: If people learn that they’re a part of a civil investigation, we help them understand what other people have endured.
 They can take this information into their calculus to understand options and make better decisions while confronting challenging times.

 - People Facing Court Proceedings That Could Lead to a Sanction: Whether a person faces charges for a driving offense that could lead to a loss of a driver’s license or a crime that could lead to a fine, probation, or imprisonment, the costs can be enormous.
 Every decision along the journey can have a considerable influence on that person’s future.
-Through the information we provide, people in the Prison Professors community can make more informed decisions.
+Through the information we provide, people can make more informed decisions.
 They can interact more effectively with attorneys.
-They can get a better understanding of how the process unfolds and actionable steps to work toward the best outcomes.
+They can get a better understanding of how the investigative and judicial process unfolds.
+They can take steps to work toward the best outcomes.
 No one can change the past.
-But through the information we offer, participants in the Prison Professors community learn about options.
+But through the information we offer, participants can learn about options.
 The content we provide helps people make more informed decisions as they choose how to navigate challenges.